odyssy-automaton/pocket-moloch/README.md

 ### Deployment instructions

 Assumes the moloch contracts are forked and deployed to mainnet and kovan if you need testnet support.
+You will also need an infura endpoint.

 #### 1. Fork and deploy the subgraph(s)